-Being clear about your program goals and leadership mandates around a wellbeing program, will help you determine the most appropriate plan of action.
-Let’s start by asking the million-dollar question; “why are you offering a wellbeing program?”
-There are as many answers to that question as there are unique employers that offer wellbeing.
+Being clear about your program goals and leadership mandates around a wellbeing program will help you determine the most appropriate plan of action.
+There could be multiple reasons you offer a wellbeing program, and open enrollment provides the opportunity to use key messaging to meet those goals.

-Many organizations are moving away from an emphasis solely on cost control, to one of creating a company culture of health and wellbeing.
-Most are making the connection between company culture, productivity and employee perceptions about worksite health promotions.
+Many organizations are moving away from an emphasis solely on cost control to one of creating a culture of health and wellbeing.
 Experts seem to agree that the secret sauce in creating a company culture is having a strategic and consistent communication plan, supported by resources and policies that align with their mission, vision and business goals.
 For example, Priority Health offers its employer group members a toolkit to help employees who are struggling with mental health issues learn how to get help.
 It includes messaging and materials for bathroom stall signs, posters, table tents for breakrooms, Intranet content and more.

-If your goal is to develop a culture of health and wellbeing, communication still takes center stage and open enrollment is just another channel to communicate and align culture with your wellbeing program.
-Ensuring your wellbeing brand is highlighted during open enrollment will help the chances of it getting lost in all of the other benefit information being distributed.
+If your goal is to develop a culture of health and overall wellbeing, communication remains one of the most vital courses of action.
+Ensuring your wellbeing brand is highlighted during open enrollment will help the chances of it not getting lost in all of the other benefit information being distributed at a busy time.

-When employee health education is your primary goal, communication is key—and should be visible throughout the year.
-Whether you’re trying to motivate employees to complete biometric screenings, finish their Health Assessment, get their annual check-up or you’re trying to create a culture of health and wellbeing, there are multiple opportunities to use clear, consistent communication to your advantage.
-Open enrollment is simply one time during the year that you have a captive audience—so why not use it to reinforce your efforts of the next 365 days?
+When employee health education is your primary goal, communication should be visible throughout the year.
+Whether you’re trying to motivate employees to complete biometric screenings, finish their Health Assessment or get their annual check-up, there are multiple opportunities to use clear, consistent communication to your advantage.
+Open enrollment is simply one time during the year that you’re guaranteed to have a captive audience—so why not use it to reinforce your efforts of the next 365 days?